NORTH SEA

 Table 3: Overview of measures for the nature sector

 Risk management in various sectors necessitates the evaluation and comparison of specific measures to understand their impacts comprehensively.
-To facilitate this, the team has introduced a Cross-sectoral Risk Management Matrix, which includes each of the individual sector-specific measures.
-The primary objective of the Matrix is to provide an approach to assess and compare measures across different sectors.
-It indicates how measures from one sector influence those in another.
-This can have a positive, negative or neutral impact or an unknown effect.
+To facilitate this, the pilot team introduced a Cross-sectoral Risk Management Matrix, which includes each of the individual sector-specific measures.
+The primary objective of the matrix is to provide an approach to assess and compare measures across different sectors.
+It indicates how measures from one sector influence those in another sector.
+The implications and effects of the cross-sectoral risk management analysis are incorporated into drafting the final evaluation of the pathways.

 Accounting for future system state